Scott Schwab grew up in Great Bend, Kansas and graduated from Fort Hays State University.

-First elected to the Kansas House of Representatives in 2002, Scott worked to bring local control and funding to Kansas schools while also supporting free enterprise to strengthen the economy.
-As Chairman of the House Elections Committee, a leadership role he held for four years, Scott championed several pieces of election policy to safeguard Kansas elections and the voting process.
-Scott also served as Vice Chairman of the House Insurance and Financial Institutions Committee and as Speaker Pro Tempore of the Kansas House of Representatives.
+First elected to the Kansas House of Representatives in 2002, Schwab worked to bring local control and funding to Kansas schools while also supporting free enterprise to strengthen the economy.
+As Chairman of the House Elections Committee, Schwab championed several pieces of election legislation to safeguard Kansas elections and the voting process.
+Schwab also served as Chairman of the House Financial Institutions Committee, and Vice Chair of the Taxation Committee and the Committee on Commerce and Labor.
+Schwab also served as Speaker Pro Tempore of the Kansas House of Representatives.

-In November 2018, Schwab was elected to his first term as Kansas Secretary of State.
-He took the Oath of Office on Monday, January 14, 2019.
-As Secretary of State, Schwab has placed priority on providing support and guidance to county election officials; improving the Office business filing system to ensure it is compatible with industry software; implementing cutting-edge IT security; and making it as easy as possible to register and cast a ballot in Kansas without compromising election security.
-In 2020, Schwab was selected to serve as Midwestern Region Vice-President on the Executive Board of the National Association of Secretaries of State (NASS).
+In November 2018, Schwab was elected to his first term as Kansas Secretary of State and was re-elected to a second term in November 2022.
+As Secretary of State, Schwab has placed priority on providing support and guidance to county election officials; improving the Office business filing system; implementing cutting-edge IT security; and ensuring Kansas remains a leading state in the nation for election integrity and that one vote equals one person.
+In 2023, Schwab was selected to serve as President of the National Association of Secretaries of State (NASS).